STATEMENT OF EWALD GRITSCH

 - Yes, all the expedition flights were performed by basic VFR navigation, following rivers, roads, railroads, coastlines, etc, at low level.
 Although the GPS served as a backup these flights were not performed IFR or on instruments.

 - Yes, Tracey Curtis Taylor was the sole pilot on all her expedition flights.
-She has more than enough flight-experience and piloting as well as navigational skills to perform all of these flights on her own.
+She has more than enough flight-experience as well as piloting and navigational skills to perform all of these flights on her own.

 - Yes, like others I had the opportunity to enjoy a very special view on planet earth from the front seat of this open cockpit biplane.
 But I did NOT act as a pilot nor as a flight instructor on these expedition flights.